Justice

 Next steps

-Justice Canada continues to work with Indigenous partners, other federal government departments, and provinces and territories on the development of an Indigenous Justice Strategy.
-This strategy includes the implementation of former Bill C-5 and the continued examination of sentencing laws and their impacts on Indigenous peoples.
+Justice Canada continues the effective implementation of former Bill C-5 and examination of sentencing laws and their impacts, including on the over incarceration of Indigenous persons

-In fulfillment of the Federal Pathway, specific work will be done to implement Gladue Principles that would contribute to addressing systemic barriers, increase the involvement of Indigenous communities in rehabilitating offenders and reduce the risk of future harm.
+In the Federal Pathway to Address Missing and Murdered Indigenous Women, Girls and 2SLGBTQQIA+ People, the Government of Canada affirms that specific work will be done to implement Gladue Principles that would contribute to addressing systemic barriers, increase the involvement of Indigenous communities in rehabilitating offenders and reduce the risk of future harm.

 33. We call upon the federal, provincial and territorial governments to recognize as a high priority the need to address and prevent Fetal Alcohol Spectrum Disorder (FASD), and to develop, in collaboration with Aboriginal people, FASD preventive programs that can be delivered in a culturally appropriate manner.